List of content you will read in this article:

-LiteSpeed Web Server is the company's core product, a lightweight proprietary web server, which is able to read Apache configurations directly.
-The software is commonly used together with web hosting control panels, where it replaces Apache as the webserver.
+LiteSpeed Web Server is the company's core product, a lightweight proprietary web server which can read Apache configurations directly.
+The software is commonly used with web hosting control panels, replacing Apache as the webserver.

 It is one of the fastest web servers around the globe and supports thousands of concurrent connections.
-It offers a lot of useful features that make it a solid choice for many installations.
+It offers many useful features that make it a solid choice for many installations.

 Some of the OpenLiteSpeed Features are:

 - Event-driven architecture: Fewer processes, less overhead, and enormous scalability

 - Apache-compatible rewrite rules: Rewrite engine understands Apache rewrite rule syntax